 Employee representation is essential in every work environment in the Netherlands.
-The Dutch Works Council Act defines the rules relating to staff representation.
-The Works Council in The Netherlands differs from the European Works Council.
+The Dutch Works Councils Act defines the rules relating to staff representation.
+In this article the Works Council EU is explained versus the Works Council Netherlands.

 Today, EWCs are regulated by two European Works Council Directives.
 The first was adopted in 1994 and was then revised in 2009.
 The directives ensure employees of community-scale undertakings are informed and consulted when decisions affecting them are made in a member state other than that which they are employed.
 The adoption of the revised directive came after a lengthy discussion on the need to give councils additional rights.
 In the end, the EWC recast directive of 2009 included essential changes regarding the definitions of consultation, information and transnational issues including the right to train employee representatives.